Train in Vain

-"Train in Vain" is a song by the English punk rock band the Clash.
+"Train in Vain" (or "Train in Vain (Stand by Me)") is a song by the English punk rock band the Clash.
 It was released as the third and final single from their third studio album, London Calling (1979).
 The song was not originally listed on the album's track listing, appearing as a hidden track at the end of the album.
 This was because the track was added to the record at the last minute, when the sleeve was already in production.
 Some editions include the song in the track listing.
-It was the first Clash song to reach the United States Top 30 charts and in 2010, the song was ranked number 298 on Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
+"Train in Vain" was the first single by the Clash to reach the Top 40 of the Billboard Hot 100 chart in the United States and in 2010, the song was ranked number 298 on Rolling Stone magazine's list of The 500 Greatest Songs of All Time.

 In the US and Canada, the song's title is expanded to "Train in Vain (Stand by Me)", as the words "stand by me" dominate the chorus.
 It was titled "Train in Vain" in part to avoid confusion with Ben E. King's 1961 song "Stand by Me".